Why This Recipe Works

-Adjust oven rack to lower-middle position and preheat oven to 350°F. Sift 1/2 cup cocoa, 3/4 cup sugar, and flour into medium bowl; set aside.
+Adjust oven rack to lower-middle position and preheat oven to 350°F (175°C).
+Sift 1/2 cup cocoa, 3/4 cup sugar, and flour into a medium bowl; set aside.

 Place remaining cocoa, espresso powder, and salt in large bowl.
 Stir in boiling water and orange zest until smooth; set aside.

-Whisk about 1 cup meringue into cocoa and water mixture to lighten.
-In three stages, gently fold in remaining whites.
+Whisk about 1 cup meringue into cocoa and water mixture to lighten (see notes).
+In 3 stages, gently fold in remaining whites.
 Sift 1/3 flour mixture onto meringue and gently fold in.
-In two additions, sift and fold remaining flour mixture into batter until combined, taking cake not to deflate egg whites.
+In 2 additions, sift and fold remaining flour mixture into batter until combined, taking care not to deflate egg whites.

-Gently spoon batter into pan.
+Gently spoon batter into pan (see notes).
 Bake until cake is puffed, just set, and toothpick inserted into center comes out clean, about 40 minutes.

-Set pan on wire rack for 5 minutes, then invert pan onto wire rack so that cake can completely cool in pan upside-down, about 4 hours.
+Set pan on wire rack for 5 minutes, then invert pan onto wire rack so that cake can completely cool in pan upside-down, about 4 hours (see notes).
 Run knife along inside of pan and invert cake onto serving plate to serve.
 Serve with orange slices.